Jaanuszek/AirQuality-Meter/README.md

 # 1. What is the problem?
   Air pollution is aldready a serious problem especially in larger cities.
 In the long term, smog can cause many health problems, such as respiratory disease or even a cancer.
 It is good to know whether the air sorrounding us is good or bad for our health in order to prevent its effects.
+That's why we came up with the idea of creating an air pollution sensor, that will show the user the air quiality in his room.
 # 2. The environment in which the device will work.
 # 3. Minimum functionality/ design assumptions.
 # 4. Solutions from the market (pros, cons, costof the deviceand maintenance).